Area code 218: History

-In the initial 1947 map of the North American Numbering Plan, area code 218 was conceived as an r-shaped area in the northern and western two-thirds of Minnesota.
+In the initial 1947 map of the North American Numbering Plan, area code 218 was conceived as a lower-case r-shaped area in the northern and western two-thirds of Minnesota.
 The southeastern portion, including the Twin Cities, was located in area code 612.

 As the implementation of the new telephone numbering plan proceeded, the Minnesota area code boundaries were redrawn in 1954 to avoid cutting across major toll traffic routes out of the Twin Cities.

 This resulted in three area codes, with 218 covering the northern band of the state, 612 covering the central band, and the new area code 507 forming a southern band.
 The southern portion of the old 218 (Worthington, Marshall, and Pipestone), was merged with the southern portion of 612 to form the new 507, which ran along the entire length of the Iowa border.
 612 was rotated to stretch from the Wisconsin border to the South Dakota border, absorbing a slice of the old 218 (St. Cloud, Alexandria, Appleton).
 218 was pushed into east-central Minnesota, absorbing the old 612's eastern portion and taking on roughly its present shape.

 A small change in the 1990s brought the Northwest Angle into the 218 area code; that region had previously been part of Bell Canada's Clearwater Bay exchange in area code 807.

-Because of the low population density in northern Minnesota, the region was unaffected when the 612 area was subdivided in 1996.
-The resulting area code 320, the former western portion of 612, runs the length of the southern border with 218, and the 612 area code has been reduced in size so much that it now just includes the city of Minneapolis and a few nearby suburbs.
+Due to northern Minnesota's low population density, the region was unaffected when central Minnesota went from one area code to five from 1996 to 2000.
+Area code 320, created out of the former western portion of 612 in 1996, runs the length of the southern border with 218.
+The 612 area code has since been reduced in size so much that it now just includes the city of Minneapolis and a few nearby suburbs.

 The western portion of 218, generally everything from Brainerd westward, shares a LATA with the eastern half of North Dakota, including Fargo and Grand Forks.

 Exhaust Projections by the NANP Administrator estimate that northern Minnesota will not need another area code until about 2028.

 Prior to October 2021, area code 218 had telephone numbers assigned for the central office code 988.
 In 2020, 988 was designated nationwide as a dialing code for the National Suicide Prevention Lifeline, which created a conflict for exchanges that permit seven-digit dialing.
 This area code was therefore scheduled to transition to ten-digit dialing by October 24, 2021.